Vishnu2jd/reddit-analysis/README.md

     Misc: 28 => 2.9%
     No context: 36 => 3.7%

-The classified posts are mostly correct, but there are some discrepancies.
+The classified posts are mostly correct, but there are some discrepancies when I verified manually